RMLio/prov4itdata-web-app/docs/REPORT.md

 ![Walkthrough](img/walkthroughv02.gif)

-- [x] TODO @gdm please include text about the walkthrough: what can the user do?

 The walkthrough above illustrates the flow of transferring data from a Data Provider (in this case, Flickr) to a Solid pod.

 1. First, the user selects an [RML Mapping][RML-mapping] which comes available for inspection and download within the "RML Rules"-card.
-2. Once the user hsa decided on which [RML Mapping][RML-mapping] to use, the transfer process is triggered by pressing "Execute".
+2. Once the user hsa decided on which [RML Mapping][RML-mapping] to use, the transfer process is triggered by pressing `[Execute]`.
-3. When transferring for the first time, the user will have login to the Solid pod.
+3. When transferring for the first time, the user will have to login to the Solid pod.
 4. Once the user has authenticated with Solid, the user will have to authenticate with the Data Provider (in this case, Flickr).
 5. At this point, the actual transfer takes place.
 Upon success, the user will be notified and the generated [RDF], accompanied by its [provenance], will be available for inspection and download in the "Generated RDF"-card and "Provenance"-card, respectively.
 6. Finally, the user can inspect the data being stored on the Solid pod through the "Solid"-card.